 The 1800 has provisions for special dialing requirements.
-These including dialing a \ or #, inserting a two-second pause, or forcing the system to wait for the called party to answer.
-These options are typically used when: (a) the unit is connected to a PBX and must dial a '9' or extension to reach an outside line; (b) when dialing a business and stepping through menus to reach a specific extension; or (c) when a pager service is answered by a voice menu.
+These including dialing a or #, inserting a two-second pause, or forcing the system to wait for the called party to answer.
+These options are typically used when: (a) the unit is connected to a PBX and must dial a prefix such as '9' or extension to reach an outside line; (b) when dialing a business and stepping through menus to reach a specific extension; or (c) when a pager service is answered by a voice menu.
 The special dialing commands can be inserted as part of the dialout telephone number.
-Valid commands are listed below:
+Valid commands are listed below.

-■ A # tone can be dialed by inserting the Table Range/# key in the telephone number.
+■ A tone can be dialed by inserting the TABLE RANGE/# key in the telephone number.

-■ The \ tone can be dialed by inserting the Rings/Tad/\ key in the telphone number.
+■ The tone can be dialed by inserting the RINGS/TAD/ key in the telephone number.

-■ A two-second pause can be inserted in the dialout telephone number by pressing CODE 1.
+■ A two-second pause can be inserted in the dialout telephone number by pressing the PAUSE key.

 ■ The 1800 can be instructed to wait for the call to be answered before dialing additional digits.
 This is useful if you need to call a company's main number and then dial additional digits to go to a specific extension (Example: 888-555-1200-wait for answer-227).
-Press CODE 2 to make the unit wait for an answer.
+Note that the unit will automatically wait for answer after dialing the last programmed digit.
+Press CODE 2 to make the unit wait for an answer, as in the example.